Sonoma County Itinerary for Nature Lovers

 And suddenly you’re there, smack where Highway 116 meets California’s legendary Route 1.
 Known simply as “the Coast Highway,” Route 1 runs for about 650 miles beside the California coast — through some of the world’s most drop-dead gorgeous scenery — from Dana Point in Orange County to Leggett in Mendocino County.

-But what makes this particular juncture of roads so monumentally awesome is this: it’s the point at which the Russian River meets the Pacific Ocean.
+But what makes this particular juncture of roads so monumentally awesome is this: It’s the point at which the Russian River meets the Pacific Ocean.
 Once you witness this joining of natural forces, you’ll never forget it.

 State Parks & Beaches